bennybp/BPModule/README.md

 - Standards/ Best Practices/ Developer's Manual
   - We strive to make our code practices transparent and readily available

+To learn more about Pulsar we encourage you to build the documentation, which can be done by cloning this repo and running `doxygen` in the top-level directory of the resulting clone.
+The documentation contains detailed explanations of how to do common tasks in Pulsar, APIs for all classes (Python APIs require you to install doxypypy, which can be done by running `pip install doxypypy`), etc.

 # Compilation Instructions

 Great.
 We convinced you to at least try Pulsar.
 So how do you go about